SS-Atlantis/AtlantisCmd/docs/pkg_development.rst

     $ cd AtlantisCmd
     $ conda env create -f env/environment-dev.yaml
-    $ source activate atlantiscmd
+    $ conda activate atlantis-cmd
+    (atlantis-cmd)$ pip install --editable ../NEMO-Cmd
     (atlantis-cmd)$ pip install --editable .

-The :kbd:`--editable` option in the :command:`pip install` command above installs the package from the cloned repo via symlinks so that the installed package will be automatically updated as the repo evolves.
+The :kbd:`--editable` option in the :command:`pip install` commands above install the packages from the cloned repos via symlinks so that the installed packages will be automatically updated as their repos evolves.

 To deactivate the environment use:

 .. code-block:: bash

-    (atlantis-cmd)$ source deactivate
+    (atlantis-cmd)$ conda deactivate

 .. _AtlantisCmdCodingStyle: